Mungar Junction to Monto railway line

 The Mungar Junction to Monto railway line is a 267 km railway in Queensland, Australia.
 Progressively opened in eleven stages between 1889 and 1928 the line branched from the North Coast line at Mungar Junction a short distance west of Maryborough and followed a westerly route towards Biggenden and Gayndah before turning north via Mundubbera and Eidsvold to Monto.
 It is also known as the Gayndah Monto Branch Railway.
+In 2012, the line was officially closed.

 History

 Whilst Bundaberg was chosen as the port for a rail line to Mount Perry, Maryborough was selected as the port for a line to the Central and Upper Burnett districts of Queensland, where minerals had been found.

 Opening

 To Brooweena

-The first section from Mungar Junction to Brooweena was opened on 29 July 1889 and sidings were established at Pilerwa, Yerra, Thinoomba, Hunter's Hut and Aramara.
+The first section from Mungar Junction to Brooweena was opened on 29 July 1889, with sidings established at Pilerwa, Yerra, Thinoomba, Hunter's Hut and Aramara.
 Originally called Teebar and later known as Clifton and then Woocoo, Brooweena (perhaps an Aboriginal word for "crab" or "crayfish") acquired that name in 1890.
 Brooweena has always relied heavily on the local sawmill and the railway provided ready transport of timber.